 Even if I wasn’t interested in technology I would have known about the launch of Apple Pay in the UK some eight days ago.
 My inbox was bombarded with emails from credit card providers explaining how I use their card on the service.
-Apple Pay logos appeared in retail partners and on billboards in tube stations.
+Logos for the payment service appeared in retail partners and on billboards in tube stations.

 However despite this onslaught of media hype, educational material and free advertising for the service I have only seen one person use it.
 A tech forward looking gentleman twisting his arm around to pay for a coffee in Starbucks with his Apple Watch.